stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 					epochs=epochs, verbose=1)
 ```

 Our model returns after only 20 epochs nearly perfect accuracy and loss values for our training data.
 But when we are looking at the graphs below the curves for our validation accuracy and loss indicates that we are overfitting and need to go back to the drawing board.
-Well, we should continue working on the TensorFlow model and find ways to improve the models' result.
+Well, we should continue working on our TensorFlow model and find ways to improve the models' result.

 ![Content by URL Count]({{ site.baseurl }}/assets/images/posts/2019/training_validation_results.png)